ChemicalDevelopment/fractalrender/README.md

 Example:

-`./configure --with-png --with-sdl` will require libpng and SDL to be found and built, or the configure script will fail.
+`./configure --with-png --with-sdl2` will require libpng and SDL to be found and built, or the configure script will fail.

 You can also point them to non standard locations: